Residence permit for orientation year

 These requirements apply to you:

-• You obtained a master’s degree in the past 3 years in the context of an Erasmus Mundus Masters Course.
+- You obtained a master’s degree in the 3 years before the date of application in the context of an Erasmus Mundus Masters Course.

-• You completed one of the following study programmes in the past 3 years:
+- You completed one of the following study programmes in the 3 years before the date of application:

-• You previously did not have a residence permit for an orientation year after performing this research, or completing this study programme or doctoral programme.
+- You did not have a residence permit for an orientation year after conducting this research.
+Or after completing this study programme or doctoral programme.

 Second or following orientation year

-Have you performed different research projects, or completed different study programmes or doctoral programmes?
-The IND can issue a residence permit for an orientation year after each performed research project, and after each completed study programme or doctoral programme.
+Have you conducted different research projects?
+Or have you completed different study programmes or doctoral programmes?
+The IND can give a residence permit for an orientation year after each performed research project.
+Or after each completed study programme at a Dutch higher education institution, or a doctoral programme.

 However, the new study programme or doctoral programme must have been completed after your previous orientation year.
-The new scientific research must also have been performed after your previous orientation year.
-During the new research, you must have had a residence permit in the Netherlands for research purposes according to Directive (EU) 2016/801 or for work as a highly skilled migrant.
+The new scientific research must also have been conducted after your previous orientation year.
+During the new research, you must have had a residence permit in the Netherlands for research purposes according to Directive (EU) 2016/801, or for work as a highly skilled migrant.

 Different requirements may apply to Turkish citizens and their family members.